-The month kicked off last Thursday with a flag raising ceremony at the Civic Centre in Downtown Chatham.
+The month kicked off last Friday January 31 with a flag raising ceremony at the Civic Centre in Downtown Chatham.
 The month is a time to honor and celebrate the accomplishment of Canadians of African descent.
 It was attended by representatives from the Buxton National Historic Site & Museum, the Chatham-Kent Black Historical Society & Black Mecca Museum, and the Josiah Henson Museum of African-Canadian History.
-There are many events taking place at these sites as well as some others in Chatham-Kent.
-Check CK events

 If you or your family have never attended any of the Chatham-Kent Events or Site Tours that take place each year in February to celebrate Black History Month you have missed out.
 Ontario first proclaimed February as Black History Month in 1993 to mark the 200th anniversary of a law banning the importation of slaves into Upper Canada.
 Since that time, although it did not have official status, people across the province have continued to celebrate the uniqueness, and continuing contributions given by the Black Community.
 In 2016, the Government officially made a proclamation to recognize February as Black History Month and subsequently introduced legislation to make it an annual event.